-As explained in the description of research and development risks above, the launch of a new drug in markets is preceded by extensive phased trials that delineate the drug's pharmacological properties, such as its efficacy and safety.
+As explained in the description of research and development risks above, the launch of a new proprietary drug in the market is preceded by extensive phased research that delineate the drug's pharmacological properties, such as its efficacy and safety.
 Marketing authorisation issued by drug authorities is required to start sales and marketing of a drug.

 The adverse effects of a drug are monitored as required by the authorities even after the launch of the product.
-Through the trials and pharmaceutical production methods described above as well as based on adverse event and quality issue reports received from the market, Orion strives to ensure that its products have no such unreasonable adverse effects for patients in relation to the benefits of the drugs that might lead to liability or withdrawal of a product from the market.
+Through the trials and pharmaceutical production methods described above as well as based on safety reports received from the market, Orion strives to ensure that its products have no such unreasonable risks for patients in relation to the benefits of the drugs that might lead to liability or withdrawal of a product from the market.

-To cover for the financial impact of product liability risk, the Orion Group's products and operations are insured through operational and product liability insurance that also covers clinical studies, except for clinical studies carried out in the United States or Canada.
-Studies conducted in the United States and Canada are insured through separate insurances.
+To cover for the financial impact of product liability risk, the Orion Group's products and operations are insured through operational and product liability insurances that also covers clinical studies.
 The purpose of the insurance is to provide cover for any liability for damages on the part of the policyholder.
 As is customary in insurance terms, this protection is limited as regards potential payout, for example.
 Certain products and active pharmaceutical ingredients are also excluded from the cover, some of which are included in Orion's operations.
 Nevertheless, they are not estimated to increase Orion's product liability risk materially.